How to buy Challenger (CGF) shares

 While Challenger's payout ratio might seem fairly standard, it's worth remembering that Challenger may be investing much of the rest of its net profits in future growth.

 The latest dividend was paid out to all shareholders who bought their shares by 24 February 2022 (the "ex-dividend date").

 Have Challenger's shares ever split?

-Challenger's shares were split on a 1:5 basis on 25 November 2004.
-So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
+Challenger's shares were split on a 1:5 basis on 26 November 2004.
+So if you had owned 5 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Challenger shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Challenger shares which in turn could have impacted Challenger's share price.

 Challenger share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Challenger's is 1.1572.
-This would suggest that Challenger's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Challenger's is 0.8884.
+This would suggest that Challenger's shares are less volatile than average (for this exchange).

 Challenger Limited is a publicly owned investment manager.
 The company also provides retirement services to its clients.
 It manages equity mutual funds.
 The firm invests into the public equity markets across the world.
 Challenger Limited was founded in 1985 and is based in Australia, Asia and United Kingdom.